How to Improve Your Executive Presence During Meetings.

 Practice delivering your message.

 One of the best ways to practice your presentation is to video record yourself.
-You can observe your posture, the pace of speech, and tone by video recording yourself.
+You can observe your posture, pace of speech, and tone by recording yourself on video.
 After watching the video, you can focus on addressing the observed opportunities.
-Then you can practice different rates and tones of speech and
+Then, you can practice different rates and tones of speech and gestures to see how your verbal and nonverbal communication can impact the way you deliver your message.

 Visualize how you want the presentation to go.